-The Orquesta Típica Victor, also known as OTV, was a label orchestra created in 1925 by Victor for promotional purpose.
-It was composed of a selection of musicians and signers which were affiliated to the record company as a part of other major orchestras.
+The Orquesta Típica Victor, also known as OTV, was a label orchestra created in 1925 by the recording company Victor for promotional purpose.
+It was composed of a selection musicians and signers who were affiliated to the company through other orchestras.

-Each recording sessions brought together a different selection of artists which are often impossible to identify on specific recordings.
-Yet the orchestra maintained a consistent sound for over 20 years.
+Unlike regular orquestas típicas, the members of OTV were not fixed or predetermined.
+Each recording sessions brought together a different selection of artists which is often impossible to identify on specific recordings.
+However the orchestra maintained a remarquably consistent sound for over 20 years.

-The Orquesta Típica Victor is only one of many orchestras assembled by the label Victor for promotional purposes.
-The others are La Orquesta Victor Popular, La Orquesta Típica los Provincianos, La Orquesta Radio Victor Argentina, La Orquesta Argentina Victor, La Orquesta Victor Internacional, el Cuarteto Victor and the Trio Victor. π
+The Orquesta Típica Victor is only one of many orchestras assembled by the label Victor to promote their products.
+The others are La Orquesta Victor Popular, La Orquesta Típica los Provincianos, La Orquesta Radio Victor Argentina, La Orquesta Argentina Victor, La Orquesta Victor Internacional, el Cuarteto Victor and the Trio Victor.

 Pinson, Nestor.
 “Orquesta Tipica Victor”.
 Todotango.
 Web.
 Sept 2016.

 El tango: Un siglo de Historia.
 Buenos Aires: Editorial Perfil, 1992.
 Print.